 Experiment and Enjoy.

 I don't force myself to eat things just because they're good for me.
 Food should make you smile.
 As easy as it is to always get what you know you like... try new things anyway.
-More often than not, I find an even more healthy alternative that I like better.
+More often than not, I find an even healthier alternative that I like better.

 Refuel, Recover, Rebuild.